ds-wizard/bh2024-report/paper.md

 Given the rising interest in DSW and the growing demand for training, this manual process is becoming increasingly unsustainable.

 To address these challenges, we developed a tool, seed-maker, that automates the creation of content packages, ready for use with the DSW Data Seeder in just minutes.
-This tool resolves dependencies, ensures all required resources are included and ordered correctly, and handles anonymisation where necessary.
+This tool resolves dependencies, ensures all required resources are included and ordered correctly, and handles anonymization where necessary.

 # Approach and Design